 This year, 3,500 diagnosed dementia patients will come through our doors – and every single one will need unique care.

 Experiencing health issues as we get older is an inevitable part of life.
 And here at the Frimley Health NHS Foundation Trust, we pride ourselves on providing the very best care for you or your loved ones when that happens.
 We care for 175,000 patients on our wards and 900,000 people use our hospital services yearly.
 But there is an issue which is affecting the level of care we provide.
 In fact, it’s affecting every part off society.
-We are talking about dementia.
+We aren’t talking about dementia.

 For someone with dementia, being taken to hospital can be incredibly distressing.
 On top of the physical pain you’re suffering, there’s the confusion of not knowing where you are, or why you’re there.
 There are also a lot of other dementia symptoms that most people aren’t aware of.
 Things like hallucinations – for example a huge hole appearing in the floor that only you can see.
 Or experiencing pain from touching hot or cold things.
 These are symptoms that we know about, but we’re struggling to cope with at the moment.
 That’s why we are asking you today to make a donation.